Iamdeadlyz/cryptoUnicornsBot/README.md

 - /rbwbalancerprice

 Since the portal of Darkforest Act 1 has ended already, the code related to the inactive commands are removed from main.py and stored in old-main.py.
 The same goes for the copper launch related commands.

+The following commands are removed as requested, but can be found in `old-main.py`
+- /unimprice
+- /rbwprice
+- /breedunicorn (with pricing)

 ==============================